Sylius/Sylius/UPGRADE-1.10.md

 1. Field `byGuest` has been added to `Sylius\Component\Core\Model\Order`, this change will allow us to distinguish carts between guests and logged in customers.

-2. Not passing `tokenStorage` through constructor in `Sylius\Component\Core\Cart\Context\ShopBasedCartContext` is deprecated in Sylius 1.10.9 and it will be removed in Sylius 2.0.
+2. Not passing `byGuestFlagResolver` through constructor in `Sylius\Component\Core\Cart\Context\ShopBasedCartContext` is deprecated in Sylius 1.10.9 and it will be prohibited in Sylius 2.0.

 # UPGRADE FROM `v1.10.x` TO `v1.10.8`